McSquanchy/webpr-fs21-toolbox/toolbox.md

 ## Mixed & classified

-Depends on 'new'.
-Is the 'default' construction.
+Depends on new.
+Is the default construction.

-Still dynamic but all 'instances' can be changed at once by changing the prototype!
+Still dynamic but all instances can be changed at once by changing the prototype!

 ```javascript
 const Person = ( () => { // lexical scope